Erik de Maaker

 - 1999-2001: Cultural Exchange Scholarship, Indian Council for Cultural Relations

-Idrees Kanth MA, 'National consciousness and Public discourse in Twentieth century Kashmir' (with Prof. N.K.
+- Idrees Kanth MA, 'National conseciousness and Public discourse in Twentieth century Kashmir' (with Prof. N.K.
 Wickramasinghe, LIAS).
 PhD successfully defended May 7th, 2019.

 No relevant ancillary activities